khoj-ai/timely/README.md

 ![image](https://github.com/khoj-ai/timely/assets/62105787/d860dc91-8706-4d80-9aca-7a50b3348f9e)
 # Technical Report

-# Timely: An Embeddings Model For Temporal Reasoning
 ## **Introduction**

 At Khoj, we develop open-source personal AI to simplify how people engage with machines.
 The RAG component in modern AI systems commonly uses an embedding model to retrieve relevant documents for a user query.
 This retrieved-context enables accurate and personalized responses.